 Germans remained the local overlords, establishing their theocracies such as the Livonian Order.
 As the entire region became Christian, these crusading statelets lost their reason to exist.
 With European support for crusades dwindled, Latvia was conquered by Polish-Lithuanian Commonwealth in 1562.
 However, even after the annexation, local Germans retained their cultural domination.

-At the time Catholic Church faced new struggle from within as the Reformation movement started.
+At the time Catholic Church faced a new struggle from within as the Reformation movement started.
 Protestant ideas became popular among Latvia’s German nobility who converted to Lutheranism.
 Latvian peasants generally followed suit.
-This was the golden age for German-ruled Duchy of Courland-Semigallia, which despite the status of Polish-Lithuanian vassal was rich enough to partake in the colonization of Americas.
+This was the golden age for the German-ruled Duchy of Courland-Semigallia, which despite the status of Polish-Lithuanian vassal, was rich enough to partake in the colonization of the Americas.

-After modern technologies belatedly reached the Russian Empire, Latvia became an industrial heartland in 1860-1914, with Riga one of the largest imperial cities.
+After modern technologies belatedly reached the Russian Empire, Latvia became an industrial heartland in 1860-1914, with Riga as one of the largest imperial cities.
 For the first time, ethnic Latvian peasants were moving to the cities in large numbers, staffing the factories.
-In what was known as the Latvian National Awakening some of them excelled in art, business and urban jobs, at the same time beginning to respect their own culture and language.
+In what was known as the Latvian National Awakening some of them excelled in art, business, and urban jobs, at the same time, beginning to respect their own culture and language.

-As the cities became Latvian-majority ~1890s the Revival leaders increasingly called for independence, believing that only then would Latvian culture be not sidelined by Russian nor German counterparts.
+As the cities became Latvian-majority ~1890s, the Revival leaders increasingly called for independence, believing that only then would Latvian culture be sidelined by neither its Russian nor German counterparts.
 Freedom became possible in 1918 when both Russia and Germany lost World War 1.

 Two decades of prosperous independence followed where Latvians achieved their place among European nations.
 However, Russia and Germany were back in World War 2 (1940), both occupying Latvia and perpetrating genocides.
 The Soviet Union won the war and stayed until 1990.
 The occupation severely altered Latvia’s demography and held its economy decades behind the West.